 Between 1950 and 1963, SANTA BARBARA PLAZA was expanded, with store buildings eventually wrapping around the Santa Barbara Avenue, Santa Rosalia Drive, Marlton Avenue and Buckingham Road block.

-Major retail complexes in the vicinity of CRENSHAW PLAZA and SANTA BARBARA PLAZA included CENTURY SQUARE (1964) {5.6 miles northwest, in Los Angeles}, FOX HILLS MALL (1975) {3.3 miles southwest, in Culver City} and BEVERLY CENTER (1982) {4.8 miles northwest, in Los Angeles}.
+Major retail complexes in the vicinity of CRENSHAW CENTER included CENTURY SQUARE (1964) {5.6 miles northwest, in Los Angeles}, FOX HILLS MALL (1975) {3.3 miles southwest, in Culver City} and BEVERLY CENTER (1982) {4.8 miles northwest, in Los Angeles}.

-Although successful for two decades, CRENSHAW CENTER had become a run down, past-its prime property by the late 1970s.
+Although successful for two decades, CRENSHAW CENTER had become a run down, past-its-prime property by the late 1970s.
 In 1984, a major renovation was proposed.
 Redevelopment was stymied by difficulties with financing and the loss of federal funding.
 Moreover, the viability of a new, regional-class shopping mall at the site was questioned by developers, retailers and local residents.

 Eventually, the controversial project got underway.
-The bulk of 1940s-vintage structures were torn down.
+The bulk of 1940s structures were torn down.
 May Company, The Broadway, International House of Pancakes and SANTA BARBARA PLAZA were left standing.
 Ground was broken on October 19, 1986, with construction underway by May 1987.

 A 2-level, fully-enclosed mall was built along the west side of The Broadway store.
-Its upper floor extended over West Martin Luther King, Junior Boulevard (the name of Santa Barbara Avenue, post-1983) and connected with the May Company building on the north side of the street.
+Its upper floor extended over West Martin Luther King, Junior Boulevard (Santa Barbara Avenue, post-1983) and connected with the May Company building on the north side of the street.

 The new BALDWIN HILLS-CRENSHAW PLAZA was developed by Manhattan Beach-based Alexander Haagen Properties and the Los Angeles County Redevelopment Agency.
 The complex included a 2-level (141,900 square foot) Sears and encompassed 850,000 leasable square feet, with space for 100 stores and services.
 The interior was done in a "trendy art deco" fashion, with pastel colors, skylights and tropical plantings.

 The Northridge Earthquake of January 17, 1994 caused minor damage to BALDWIN HILLS-CRENSHAW PLAZA.
 However, its Robinsons-May (a January 1993 rebranding of the May Company) was not so fortunate.
-The store was closed until June 6, 1994.
+The store was closed for repairs until June 6, 1994.

-A 30 million dollar renovation of the "CRENSHAW MALL" got underway in late 2010.
+A 30 million dollar renovation of the "Crenshaw Mall" got underway in late 2010.
 The Magic Johnson multiplex, which had been shuttered in June, was given a major makeover.
 Stadium seating, 3-D screens and new decor were installed.
 The venue re-opened, as the Rave Baldwin Hills Crenshaw Plaza 15 + Extreme, on June 28, 2011.
+It came under the Cinemark brand on July 26, 2013, when it morphed into the Baldwin Hills Crenshaw & XD.

 The mall proper was also given an interior and exterior remodeling, which included a face lift for Macy's, as well as the installation of a new Dining Court and live performance area.
 Post & Beam and Buffalo Wild Wings restaurants -and a freestanding Staples- joined the tenant list.
 The remodeled mall was re-dedicated in April 2012.